Nintendo profit jumps 39% on Switch software sales

 By quarter, Nintendo posted a profit of 25 billion yen ($223 million) for the January-March period, more than five times what it earned the previous year, on 203 billion yen ($1.8) quarterly sales, up 2%.

-It expects to ship 18 million Switch devices the current year, up from 17 million for the year just ended.
+It expects to ship 18 million Switch devices the current year through March 2020, up from 17 million for the year just ended.
+The results for the year through March were 3 million fewer than the company had projected.

+Switch is a hybrid game machine that works both as a console and a tablet.
+It went on sale about two years ago, but Nintendo said it continued to hope that new game software will continue to drive hardware sales.

+Nintendo has been diversifying its business, including theme park facilities, merchandising and movies featuring its characters, hoping to cash in on its rich content.